 Jason is an active member of several non-profit and community organizations.
-He serves on the Regional Board of the Greater Philadelphia and Southern New Jersey office of the Anti-Defamation League (ADL), a civil rights organization, and has prioritized expanding ADL’s critical anti-bias and anti-bullying educational programs in Southern New Jersey.
+He serves on the Regional Board of the Greater Philadelphia and Southern New Jersey office of the Anti-Defamation League (ADL), a civil rights organization, and has spearheaded an effort to expand ADL’s critical anti-bias and anti-bullying educational programs in Southern New Jersey.
 He also serves on the Associates Board of City Year Philadelphia, an organization that helps keep students in school and on track to graduate by bringing together thousands of AmeriCorps volunteers to teach, tutor, and mentor children in the city.

-Jason has been recognized by Super Lawyers magazine as a Business Litigation and White Collar Defense “Rising Star” every year since 2014.
-He is a 2009 magna cum laude graduate of the University of Pennsylvania Law School, where he served as Comments Editor for the University of Pennsylvania Law Review and was elected to the Order of the Coif.
+Jason is a 2009 magna cum laude graduate of the University of Pennsylvania Law School, where he served as Comments Editor for the University of Pennsylvania Law Review and was elected to the Order of the Coif.
 He also received a BA in economics, summa cum laude, from the University of Pennsylvania.

 Prior to joining Hangley Aronchick, Jason worked in the litigation and white collar practice groups of Covington & Burling LLP in Washington, DC, and served as a law clerk for the Honorable Anthony J. Scirica of the US Court of Appeals for the Third Circuit.